devtron-labs/devtron/docs/user-guide/creating-application/app-details.md

 ## Change Project of your Application

-You can change your project of your application by selecting **About app** from your application.
+You can change the project of your application by selecting **About app** from your application.

 ![About app](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/debugging-deployment-and-monitoring/about-app3.png)